unam3/docs/src/guide/essentials/list.md

 </li>
 ```

-Inside the `v-for` scope, template expressions have access to all parent scope properties.
-In addition, `v-for` also supports an optional second alias for the index of the current item:
+Inside the `v-for` scope, template expressions have access to all parent scope properties. `v-for` also supports an optional second alias for the index of the current item:

 <div class="composition-api">